 Launched in 2016, this programme has still been running during the pandemic, empowering and upskilling six passionate and talented artists across dance, drama, filmmaking, music, and visual art.
-We’ve just opened up for a fresh round of applications for 2021/22.
 Find out more.

-“I have learnt from such a vast pool of artists with diverse backgrounds and delivery styles, as well as meeting a huge number of participants.
-I will leave this year a more technical musician, a more experienced facilitator and, most importantly, with an absolute dedication to helping the vulnerable and disadvantaged members of society.”
-Holly Khan
+“I will leave this year a more technical musician, a more experienced facilitator and, most importantly, with an absolute dedication to helping the vulnerable and disadvantaged members of society.”holly khan, nurturing talent artist

 When lockdown first happened, we provided free training in Zoom workshop delivery to upskill our artists to this new way of working.
 Each has then had the chance to trial a workshop with the Create team ahead of going “live” in the community.

 We also provide our artists and project team with free six-monthly skill-building, training and networking opportunities at Artist Sharing events that take place annually in May and November.
 With external speakers and artist-led workshops, the days focus on topics such as working in prisons and safeguarding, helping to upskill, inform and inspire.
 The most recent workshop in 2020 focused on Wellbeing, both that of our participants and the artists themselves.